Semiconcave functions in Alexandrov's geometry: Extremal subsets

 (Here is an equivalent formulation in terms of the space of directions: For any $p\in E$, either (a) $\Sigma_p E=\emptyset$ and $\diam \Sigma_p\le\tfrac\pi2$ or (b) $\Sigma_p E=\{\xi\}$ is one point extremal subset and $\bar B_{\pi/2}(\xi)=\Sigma_p$ or (c) $\Sigma_p E$ is extremal subset of $\Sigma_p$ with at least two points.)

 $T_p E$ is extremal as a limit of extremal subsets, see lemma~\ref{lem:limit-extr}.
 On the other hand for any semiconcave function $f$ and $p\in E$, the differential $d_p f\:T_p\to\RR$ is concave and since $T_p E\i T_p$ is extremal we have $\nabla_p f\z\in T_p E$.
-I.e. gradient curves can be approximated by broken geodesics with vertices on $E$, see page~\pageref{grad-constr}.
+That is, gradient curves can be approximated by broken geodesics with vertices on $E$, see page~\pageref{grad-constr}.

 \item \cite[3.4--5]{perelman-petrunin:extremal} If $E$ and $F$ are extremal subsets then so are \begin{enumerate}[(i)] \item $E\cap F$ and for any $p\in E\cap F$ we have $T_p(E\cup F)=T_p E\cup \Sigma_p F$ \item $E\cup F$ and for any $p\in E\cup F$ we have $T_p(E\cap F)=T_p E\cap \Sigma_p F$ \item $\overline{E\backslash F}$\ \,\, and for any $p\in \overline{E\backslash F}$\ \,\, we have $T_p(\overline{E\backslash F})=\overline{T_p E\backslash T_p F}$ \end{enumerate} In particular, if $T_p E=T_p F$ then $E$ and $F$ coincide in a neighborhood of $p$.